-GMC 1500 Pickup Models:
+GMC 1500 Pickup Repair and Maintenance

 The windshield wipers may not work intermittently due to a faulty wiper motor control board.
 Our technicians tell us that lightly taping on the wiper motor when the fault occurs should temporarily get the wipers working again.
 Some vehicles were recalled for this problem and some were not.
 You will need to check with your local dealer to find out if a specific vehicle was included.

 GMC 1500 Pickup QuestionsHelp can't figure out why I lose power when use my lights or turn signals (1 answer)

 My gauges are not reading right and it loses power if I run any accessories.
 Its not the alternator or fuses.

 what is aradio battery

 I have a 1998 gmc sierra and both the inside and outside handles are broke and cannot get the door open and I have part of the inside panel off i pull the bar that goes to the latch but fell like it is broke or dissconnected

 GMC 1500 Pickup RecallsSeat Belts Not Proper For Vehicle